aptech/docs/docs/CR-denseToSpRE.rst

     nnz =       7
     nzmean = 4.31

-The call to denseToSpRE towards the start of this example, removed all non-zeros less than 0.5*nzmean, or approximately 2.16.
+The call to :func:`denseToSpRE` towards the start of this example, removed all non-zeros less than :math:`0.5 * nzmean`, or approximately 2.16.

 .. seealso:: Functions :func:`denseToSp`, :func:`spCreate`, :func:`spToDense`